Do you want to make your writing more engaging? Check out this descriptive words list with 400 words you can use today.Â

 - She swam across the water.

 While this tells you what is happening, it has little to help you imagine the scene.
-If you add some adjectives and adverbs and transform the statement to this:
+If you add some adjectives and adverbs and transform the statement into this:

 - She swam speedily across the choppy water.